noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 ## API & swagger

-> data-service
+### data-service

 data-service will expose the main api for webcomponents. it will also expose a swagger-ui (/swagger-ui.html)

 **NOTE**: admin routes require authentication with a bearer token. please contact your administrator on how to obtain these

-> delivery-service
+### delivery-service

 delivery-service will expose api for retrieving the dist files needed to embed webcomponents. it will also expose a swagger-ui (/swagger-ui.html)

 ## General Usage

 ### Adding a webcomponent

 Webcomponents can either be managed via the admin API or via the origins method using the crawler.

 **NOTE:** While it is possible to manipulate webcomponents that are actively imported by the crawler via the api, the changes will get overwritten by the crawler.

 Adding a new webcomponent requires an entry in the main json file.
 This file can be found in the repository configured as "application.repository.origin.url".

 > origins.json

 1) Use a UUID-generator to create a new id
 2) Create a new entry in the origins file referencing the repository of the webcomponent
 3) Add at least one version-tag to the reposotory of the webcomponent.
 Version tags must look like this: v1.0

 The repository of the new webcomponent must have at least one version tag and contain a wcs-manifest.json file!

 ### wcs-manifest.json

 To register with the webcomponents hub a wcs-manifest.json file must be in your repository's root directory.
 A manifest file should look like this:

 ```
 {
   "title": "Generic Map",
-  "description": "Generic Map to access the Open Data Hub Mobility API v2 (with Ninja)",
+  "description": "Generic Map to access the Open Data Hub Mobility API v2",
   "descriptionAbstract": "Generic Map to access the Open Data Hub Mobility",
   "license": "GPL-3.0",
   "copyrightHolders": [